It is only for solemn or silly reasons I will put a cloth chain around my neck. Yesterday was definitely the latter.

 Top / Featured image credit: Here I go again, attributing myself!
 Why?
 Because I can.
 No because I do — flickr photo by cogdogblog http://flickr.com/photos/cogdog/21068972872 shared under a Creative Commons (BY) license

-The post "The Implementation Plan Scene from “Dilo Space”" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/09/dilo-space/) on September 2, 2015.
+The post "The Implementation Plan Scene from “Dilo Space”" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/09/dilo-space/) on September 2, 2015.